simonpotel/QTSBE/README.md

 ## Acknowledgments

-Note: The contents of the files in the indicators folder are not guaranteed to be completely accurate.
-Always review the code of each indicator before use.
+> [!CAUTION]
+> Always review the code before using it.
+The documentation or the purpose of the code may not be updated, so please check everything you use.

+> [!CAUTION]
+> Developers are not responsible for any loss, miscalculation, or related issues resulting in losing money.
+Check everything you use before using it.

 ---